sanoj2021/sanoj2021/README.md

 - 👋 Hi, I’m @sanoj2021
-- 👀 I’m interested in programming android APKs, machine learning algorithms in Python using Pytorch and physics of course.
+- 👀 I’m interested in programming ... of course.
 - 🌱 I’m currently learning Pytorch.
-- 💞️ I’m looking to collaborate on something interesting and cutting edge.
-- 📫 How to reach me you can find out by sending a message to j-w@mailbox.org.
-Text me about anything important, interesting, confusing, delightful, or challenging.

 <!---
 sanoj2021/sanoj2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.